Section A: Overview

 d) Verification of your identity for the purposes of providing our services and protecting our interests;

-f) By filling in your details at one of our landing pages hosted at www.subscribepage.com, chiefly but not limited to http://www.subscribepage.com/ObsidianContentSubscribe.
-Pages like this one are used to enable you to consent to receiving marketing emails from us, amending your subscription, or to provide us with further supplementary data about the information you’d like to receive as a subscriber.
+f) By filling in your details at one of our landing pages hosted at either obsidiancontent.co.uk or www.subscribepage.com, chiefly but not limited to https://obsidiancontent.co.uk/email-sign-up and http://www.subscribepage.com/ObsidianContentSubscribe.
+Pages like these are used to enable you to consent to receiving marketing emails from us, amending your subscription, or to provide us with further supplementary data about the information you’d like to receive as a subscriber.

 Schedule 2: Our Specific Data Protection Measures